dr-jts/crunchyblog/map-us-city-distance/index.md

-# Using PostGIS and pg-svg to create a distance map for US Cities
+# Using PostGIS and pg-svg to create a Distance map

 As a declarative language with powerful set-processing capabilities, SQL is an ideal language for generating graphical images (which often involve many nearly-similar elements).